cea-trust-platform/trust-documentation/doc/source/user_tutorials/triocfd.md

 # Linking with TrioCFD

-One of the BALTIKs (applications build on **TRUST**) is called TrioCFD.
+One of the BALTIKs (applications built on **TRUST**) is called TrioCFD.
 It specializes in turbulence and multiphase flow modeling at the CFD scale.

 ```{image} /_static/FIGURES/Logo_TrioCFD.png
 :width: 300px